Providing support for those with a blood cancer

 One of the best ways to provide support is to be a good listener.
 If you feel overwhelmed, or you don’t know what to say when talking to a person with blood cancer, tell them so.
 They will probably understand and appreciate that you are thinking about them, care for them and want to spend time with them.

-If you are unsure if the person with blood cancer needs help, it is best just to ask.
+Ask them how and what they would like to communicate with you and other friends, and how they want to spend your time together.
+They may wish to delegate a person to share information on their treatment progress through a private group Facebook page or email, rather than discuss or repeat it.
 It’s natural to feel uncomfortable, nervous or overwhelmed at times.
 You may sometimes feel that you say insensitive or even stupid things in front of the person with cancer or their family.
 Chances are you are doing your very best to help.
 With time and some information you will probably start to feel more relaxed and able to help your loved one in more effective ways.

 There are many different types of support needed by people living with these diseases.
 Some practical support may be required at different times.
 Most people feel comfortable providing this kind of support especially if they are guided by being given specific tasks, for example, helping with cooking, housework, picking up children, or taking care of the family pet.
 In some cases, friends and relatives devise a roster to help with the necessary day-to-day running of the household, especially where children are involved.